Let your inner geek shine in just two weeks, you must. Yes, hmmm. First celebrated in 1979, May the 4th has become a cultural phenomenon.

 Does your company sell Star Wars products?
 If so, you’re in luck — this is the perfect opportunity to feature them.

-- Hanna Andersson opted to focus on just one product.
-The “Shop Chewbacca & Friends” CTA is cute and very much in line with their brand.
+Hanna Andersson opted to focus on just one product.
+The “Shop Chewbacca & Friends” CTA is cute and very much in line with the brand.

 2. Use Star Wars as a gateway for other promotions